-For this observing season (January 15th, 2016 to June 15th, 2016), the K and Q bands dual-beam mode are opened to international users.
+For this observing season (January 15th, 2020 to July 15th, 2020), the K and Q bands dual-beam mode are opened to international users.
 Also, the C band single-beam mode is opened tentatively in this season.
 Total observing time up to 200 hrs per year will be available for the common-use observing time.
-The observation with 6 elements array (VERA + Nobeyama 45-m and Kashima 34-m) is available for the K band and the observation with VERA + Nobeyama 45-m is available for the Q bands (the Q-band observation with Kashima 34-m is not available in this season).
-The observing time of the combined array is 100 hrs per year at maximum.
+The observation with VERA + Nobeyama 45-m is available for the K and Q bands ( the Kashima 34-m is not available in this season).
+The observing time of the combined array in which Nobeyama 45-m participates in is 72 hrs per year at maximum, and shared between the common-use observations of VERA and EAVN.